xrander/Slu_experiment/Readme.md

 ------------------------------------------------------------------------

-## Spacing Effect on Growth on Scot Pine
+## Spacing Effect on Growth of Scot Pine

 This is a long term experiment to test the effect of four different spacing treatments 1m, 1.5m, 2m, and 2.5m across eight plots.
 The